alanszlosek/dbFacile/readme.markdown

 Setup and Installation
 ====

+This was updated on Dec 16, 2013.
+We now use something resembling the factory pattern for instantiating the correct dbFacile driver subclass.
+There was an issue where certain versions of the mysqli driver were missing a method; using a factory allows us to elegantly work around this.

-1. Include the appropriate dbFacile_*.php file for the DBMS you're using
+1. Include the appropriate dbFacile.php
-2. Create a new instance of the class: $db = new dbFacile_mysqli()
+2. Get an instance of the correct driver class: $db = dbFacile::mysqli()
-3. Call open(DATABASE, USERNAME, PASSWORD, HOST), passing the appropriate parameters
+3. Call $db->open(DATABASE, USERNAME, PASSWORD, HOST), passing the appropriate parameters

 Usage
 ====